My Activity Tracking

 2025-09-03

-Thursday 4th SepTonight despite some increment weather I did some volunteer cargo bike riding for the Edinburgh Tool Library.
+Thursday 4th SepTonight despite some inclement weather I did some volunteer cargo bike riding for the Edinburgh Tool Library.
 This involved ferrying some tools from their Meadowbank location to their repair department in Leith, and from there a nested round-trip to their Portobello outpost before returning to Meadowbank.

 The cargo bike has an electric assist unlike my normal pedal bike.
 My mileage and time on it are imprecise because I did not record a GPX trace while using it.
 I've cautiously/pessimistically estimated the totals to be about 9 miles over the course of 90 minutes or so.